rust-lang/log/rfcs/0000-structured-logging.md

 ### What can be logged?

-Using default Cargo features, a closed set of types from the standard library are supported as structured values:
+Using default Cargo features, a fixed set of types from the standard library are supported as structured values:

 - Standard formats: `Arguments`
 - Primitives: `bool`, `char`